Student Loan Forgiveness for Law Enforcement and Police Officers

 Only Direct Student Loans and Direct Consolidation Loans are eligible for the Public Service Loan Forgiveness program.
 Those loans include Federal Direct subsidized and unsubsidized loans and Federal Direct PLUS loans.

-Federal Family Education Loans (FFEL) and Perkins Loans Program are not eligible, but could become eligible, if you can consolidate them into Direct Consolidation Loans.
-Be aware that only payments made to the Direct Consolidation Loan program count toward eligibility for Public Service Loan Forgiveness.
+Federal Family Education Loans (FFEL) and Perkins Loans Program are not eligible, but could become eligible if you can consolidate them into Direct Consolidation Loans.

 We’re here to help you understand your current loan situation as well as your consolidation options.
 Call today.